rocketbot-cl/webpro/README.md

 26. Change to iframe Pro
 Change to iframe waiting that it's present

+27. Change to iframes nested
+Enter multiple iframes waiting for them to appear

-27. Send Keys
+28. Send Keys
 Similar to Send keys web, but low level

-28. Print to PDF (Chrome)
+29. Print to PDF (Chrome)
 Print the page as a PDF in Chrome.
 The PDF is generated based on the available content of the page.
 It does not represent a true copy of the site.

-29. Force Download
+30. Force Download
 Force Download

-30. Open New Tab
+31. Open New Tab
 Open new tab with the URL

-31. Open Browser
+32. Open Browser
 Open a browser the URL

-32. Drag and drop
+33. Drag and drop
 Do a drag and drop

-33. Upload files
+34. Upload files
 Command to upload one or more files to an input of type file.
 Just complete a single value depending on how many files you want to upload.

-34. Send key combination
+35. Send key combination
 Command to send key combination

-35. Right Click
+36. Right Click
 Right click on a selected object

-36. Get image
+37. Get image
 This command allows you to download an image from an <img> tag

-37. Select multiple options
+38. Select multiple options
 Select multiple options from a select

-38. Delete cookies
+39. Delete cookies
 Delete browser cookies

-39. Get Cookies
+40. Get Cookies
 Get the current browser cookies

-40. Access Shadow DOM
+41. Access Shadow DOM
 Access an element within a Shadow DOM.
 The data must belong to the parent element of the shadow-root.

-41. Zoom
+42. Zoom
 Zoom In or Zoom Out in Google Chrome and Firefox browsers.